1. Home

 • The misdiagnosis or failure to diagnose made the patient’s condition worse

-The process of filing a medical malpractice lawsuit in Washington State is incredibly complicated, and you have a limited time to file – between one and eight years.
-We encourage you to contact PCVA attorneys to discuss your case and your legal options for pursuing a malpractice claim stemming from a misdiagnosis.
+Filing a viable medical malpractice lawsuit in Washington State can be complicated.
+In order to make sure that you preserve any potential claims, we encourage you to contact PCVA attorneys to discuss your case and your legal options for pursuing a malpractice claim stemming from a misdiagnosis.

 What does an investigation into an undiagnosed condition entail?